Pictured above: Mock bishopsweed (Ptilimnium capillaceum) by Stacey Matrazzo. Click on terms for botanical definitions. View post as a PDF.

-Mock bishopsweed is a delicate little annual that is too often disregarded as a weed.
+Mock bishopsweed (Ptilimnium capillaceum) is a delicate little annual that is too often disregarded as a weed.
 But despite its small stature, it is both attractive and ecologically beneficial, especially when it occurs in mass.
 Its many dainty white flowers are born in compound umbels that are encircled at their base by threadlike bracts.
 Though the flowers are tiny, the nectar is easily accessible to many pollinators, including flies and wasps.
-It is also the larval host plant for the black swallowtail (Papilio polyxenes) butterfly.
+It is also a larval host for the Black swallowtail (Papilio polyxenes) butterfly.
 Its leaves are compound with finely dissected leaflets, giving it a thin, wispy appearance (see photo below).
 Stems are slender, hollow and branched.
 Seeds are ovoid and less than 1/8” long.

 Mock bishopsweed typically blooms in spring and summer.
 It occurs naturally in swamps, marshes, coastal swales, ditches and along pond edges.

 Like most members of the Apiaceae family, mock bishopsweed has a long taproot, which helps the plants survive “hazards” such as drought and being eaten by black swallowtail caterpillars.

 Family: Apiaceae (Umbelliferae, celery, carrot or parsley family)

 To see where natural populations of mock bishopsweed have been vouchered, visit www.florida.plantatlas.usf.edu.